Remote Learning With Exemplars

 How can you continue to engage your students with rich opportunities for learning that align with content that needs to be covered?
 You can share Exemplars problem-solving math tasks and support them online!
 Our tasks provide opportunities for students to practice their math skills as well as reading and writing.

-Below you will find a series of video tutorials we've designed to support teachers, students, and their parents.
+Below you will find a series of video tutorials we've designed to support teachers, students, and families.

 Support For Teachers

 Exemplars and Remote Learning in Norwalk, CT